stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/rules-pi-led-sensehat.md

     ```python

     # Asynchronously wait for commands from IoT Central
-    # If the TooLoud command is called, handle it
+    # If the TooHot command is called, handle it
     async def command_listener(device_client):
         # Loop forever waiting for commands
         while True: